yggdrash/yggdrash-cli/README.md

 - setConfig

 ### STEM
-- plant - Generate branch.json file & Transactions that register a branch with the stem
+- plant - Transactions that register a branch with the stem

 ### Branch
 - branch init - Create a seed file and a contract template